mikyll/UnityDOTS-Thesis/README.md

 * [Physics](https://docs.unity3d.com/Packages/com.unity.physics@0.6) - implements the physics.
 * [NetCode](https://docs.unity3d.com/Packages/com.unity.netcode@0.6) - implements the networking.

-<span id="demo">The following images show an example run of the prototype, with an headless server and two connected clients: the first one is running in the Unity editor, the second one is a standalone application running on a different computer.
-Using the NetCode package, when entering PlayMode in the editor, Unity runs the server, a client and an arbitrary number of thin clients (in this case we didn't set any of those).</span>
+<span id="demo">The following animations show an example run of the prototype, with an headless server and two connected clients:
+one running in the Unity editor, the other as a standalone application on a different computer.
+With the NetCode package, when entering PlayMode inside the editor, Unity runs the server, a client and an arbitrary number of *thin clients* (in this demo we didn't make use of any of those).</span>
 <table style="border: none">
   <tr>
     <td width="49.9%"><img src="./Documentation/Images/GIF_Editor_Prototype.gif" alt="EditorGIF"/></td>